 The overarching theme of our research activities is human response to natural virus infection and to vaccines.
 We have conducted several studies of adult, toddler and infant immune response to initial infection with human cytomegalovirus (HCMV).
 Our largest was a project in which we screened 20,000 newborn infants at Stanford, El Camino and Santa Clara Valley Hospitals for evidence of congenital HCMV infection.
 Those infants identified as being infected were enrolled into a 3-year prospective study for medical, audiology and immunology screening.
 The hearing screening portion was designed to identify, as early as possible, infants who develop sensorineural hearing loss as a result of this infection.

-Our group also is funded as part of the Vaccine Treatment and Evaluation Units by NIH through our collaborators at Vanderbilt University.
-We have conducted studies of avian, novel H1N1 and seasonal influenza vaccines and a new malaria vaccine under this subcontract.
-A study of a new DNA vaccine against influenza is ongoing under sponsorship by EMMES Corporation and the Vaccine Research Center at NIH.
+Our group also was funded as part of the Vaccine Treatment and Evaluation Units by NIH through our collaborators at Vanderbilt University.
+We conducted studies of avian, novel H1N1 and seasonal influenza vaccines and a new malaria vaccine under this subcontract.
+A study of a new DNA vaccine against influenza was conducted under sponsorship by EMMES Corporation and the Vaccine Research Center at NIH.

 For further information about ongoing studies, please refer to our website at http://vaccines.stanford.edu.